Museum Voices: Why taking action for science matters to democracy

 In summary: Science can be used as a tool to analyze the world and make decisions based on what we find.

-Jim has been researching Costa Rican ceramics for 27 years.
-That’s 236,520 hours!
-Staying committed to scientific research is a lot like learning and taking action to inform policy: You need to stick with it and you’ll learn a lot about yourself— and the world—along the way.
+Jim has been researching Costa Rican ceramics for more than three decades.
+Staying committed to scientific research is a lot like learning and taking action to inform policy: Stick with it, and you’ll learn a lot about yourself— and the world—along the way.

 What does taking action for science look like?